 The Slurry Wall was required due to the proximity of the Hudson River.
 The river presented a significant challenge to the planners of the World Trade Centre during construction.
 Before excavation and construction could begin, it was necessary to find a way to prevent river water from seeping into or flooding the site.
 This was done by building a retaining wall, known as the slurry wall.
 Despite fears that it might be breached on 9/11, whereby worsening the impact of the attack, the wall held, a portion of the original wall has been preserved.

-Outside of the museum stands a memorial to those killed displaying the names of those who perished on that day.
+Outside of the museum stands a memorial to those killed as shown in the main photo at the top of the page.
+Around its sides are the names of those who died.

 Following 9/11 the United States was determined to find the top personnel of the al-Qaeda network.
 This led to the hunt for Osama bin Laden, and on May 2, 2011, Osama bin Laden was killed in a raid on his complex in Pakistan by a team of US Navy Seals.